 The article “6 Reasons Men Can Literally Never Be Victims Of Sexism” by Kat George on the online women’s magazine Bustle (a site with more than 15 million unique monthly viewers) says that “men might experience discrimination, bullying or even disparagement of their gender, but this doesn’t equate to sexism” because “[s]exism is institutionalized”.
 She says emphatically: “THERE IS NO HISTORY OR INSTITUTIONAL BIAS AGAINST MEN ON THE BASIS OF GENDER.
 It does not exist.”
 She accepts that men face challenges, difficulties, hardship, and unjust treatment in life, but “they do not happen on the basis of gender” (men suffer from their race, class, etc., not their gender).

-Research on justice system discrimination has indeed found discrimination based on race, level of education, etc. But it has also found gender discrimination.
+Research on the justice system has indeed found discrimination based on race, level of education, etc. But it has also found gender discrimination.
 In fact, men’s harsher sentencing “may be one of the best established facts regarding criminal justice outcomes” (from Rodriguez et al. 2006, cited below).
 Sonja B. Starr controlled for legally relevant factors and found a gender disparity six times larger than the racial disparity.
 A 2004 report from the United States Sentencing Commission says that the evidence for discrimination based on gender is more consistent than for race (page 127).

 In his 2010 book Microaggressions in Everyday Life: Race, Gender, and Sexual Orientation, Derald Wing Sue (Professor of Psychology and Education at Columbia University) defines institutional racism in the following way.
 If we apply this definition to gender, justice system discrimination against men clearly counts as institutional sexism.
 (The Social Justice Wiki’s definition of “institutional oppression” also applies.)